Ceiba pentandra: Uses

 The commercial tree is most heavily cultivated in the rainforests of Asia, notably in Java (hence one of its common names), the Philippines, Malaysia, and Hainan Island in China, as well as in South America.

 The flowers are an important source of nectar and pollen for honey bees and bats.
 Bats are the primary pollinators of the night-blooming flowers.

 Kapok fibre

 Native tribes along the Amazon River harvest the fibre to wrap around their blowgun darts.
 The fibres create a seal that allows the pressure to force the dart through the tube.

 The fibre is light, very buoyant, resilient, resistant to water, but very flammable.
 The process of harvesting and separating the fibre is labour-intensive and menial.
 It is difficult to spin, but is used as an alternative to down as filling in mattresses, pillows, upholstery, zafus, and stuffed toys such as teddy bears, and for insulation.
 It was previously popularly used in life jackets and similar devices, until synthetic materials largely replaced the fibre.

-Traditional medicinal uses
+Traditional medicine

-Ceiba pentandra bark decoction has been used as a diuretic, as an aphrodisiac, and to treat headache, as well as type II diabetes.
-It is used as an additive in some versions of the psychedelic drink Ayahuasca.
+The bark has been used in folk medicine as decoctions and infusions of the flowers.
+The tree is regarded as a "teacher plant" in Ayahuasca shamanism by the Ese Ejja people of Peru, and the Shipibo-Conibo people believe a tree spirit causes visions.